What is the A3 problem-solving methodology?

 - Utilizes pictures, charts and diagrams to show conditions and plans.

-- Dynamic in nature, is up-dated as the project is implemented.
+- Dynamic in nature is updated as the project is implemented.

-- Based upon fact and data.
+- Based on fact and data.

 - Provides a tracking tool to check implementation progress against the plan.

 - Allows a project to be articulated on a single page.

 By using our step by step approach, you can implement A3 strategy into your business.
 Below is our recommended approach.

 - Decide upon type of A3 required (Strategic, Problem solving etc)

 - Assign responsibility for A3 construction and ownership.

 - Collect data to create the Business Case (Quadrant 1)